Chenhui88569/Computational-analysis-of-5-fluorouracil-anti-tumor-activity/README.md

 ## New dosing regimens.

-We computationally experiment dosage regimens that are different from Table3.
+We computationally experiment dosage regimens that are different from Table3 in the paper.

 ## TimeCourses_DSB_Anabolites
 The folder named as "TimeCourses_DSB_Anabolites" includes the precomputed time courses of DSB and 5-FU anabolites using the predefined cellular model for each of nine TGI models to speed up the process of estimating parameters in TGI models.